raabmarie/long-term_field_trial_westerfeld/README.md

 Get the [dataset](https://doi.org/10.20387/bonares-w669-gdsd) from the [BonaRes Repository for Soil and Agricultural Research Data](https://www.bonares.de/research-data).

-Move the dataset into the root of this repository, i.e., the dataset should be located next to this README.
+Move the dataset into the root directory of this repository, i.e., the dataset should be located next to this README.
 Please note that this is necessary only to run the examples from the repository without any modifications.

 ## Examples